Debbie O’Connor on Mum’s the Boss and Digital Marketing Solutions

 Mindfulness: Finding Peace in a Frantic World by Mark Williams and Danny Penman

-In 2017, I am mainly working on work-life balance.
-I have some lovely clients whose businesses inspire me, and I would like to help a few more passionate, talented individuals realise their dreams of business success.
+In 2023, I am mainly working on work-life balance.
+I have some lovely clients whose businesses inspire me, and I would like to help a few more passionate, talented individuals realize their dreams of business success.

 At the same time, I want to factor in more time for me and my family, by becoming more focused and more productive when I am working, so that I can be entirely present with my family out of working hours.